Welcome to Disability Support Resources

 Persons who are unable to wear a face-covering due to a medical condition are asked to complete a Disability Support Resources (DSR) profile application and submit supporting medical documentation to DSR.
 A thorough review of the request will be considered, and applicants will be contacted by DSR staff for a virtual interactive appointment to discuss alternatives.

 Those who already participate in the DSR program should schedule an appointment with their DSR advisor for a discussion.

 Learn more about our director below

 Mission: The mission of Disability Support Resources (DSR) is to provide support resources and accommodations that enhance the environment for persons with disabilities and to help educate the university community on disability issues.

-Vision: We strive to provide persons with disabilities with the resources needed to be successful as a student, staff or faculty member through innovative approaches and effective collaborations to foster a more inclusive and equitable campus for the benefit of all.
+Vision: We strive to provide people with disabilities with the resources needed to be successful as a student, staff or faculty member through innovative approaches and effective collaborations to foster a more inclusive and equitable campus for the benefit of all.

 Values: Diversity; Professionalism; Collaboration; Scholarship; Life-long learning; Individualism; Social Justice; Developmental Advising

 The Americans with Disabilities Act as amended by the ADA Amendment Act (2008) Philosophy Statement:

 Grand Valley State University (GVSU) is committed to providing access to programs and facilities for all students, faculty and staff.
 GVSU promotes the inclusion of individuals with disabilities as part of our commitment to creating a diverse, intercultural community.
 It is the policy of GVSU to comply with the Americans with Disabilities Act as amended by the ADA Amendment Act (2008), Section 504 of the Rehabilitation Act of 1973, and other applicable federal and state laws that prohibit discrimination on the basis of disability.
 GVSU will provide reasonable accommodations to qualified individuals with disabilities upon request.